Search Engine Optimization and Social Media Marketing Consultant, Blogger

 Bhaag Milkha Bhaag

-Last Saturday morning, I decided to take a day off from office and spend the day with my parents.
+Last Saturday morning, I decided to take a day off from the office and spend the day with my parents.
 Next Monday, 15th July was my birthday but I couldn’t take a leave on that day because of my job priorities.
 So, Saturday was the day for my personal celebration.
-Later that day, my father insisted me to hang around and enjoy the day.
-So I decided to watch a movie in evening show.
-My personal favourite movies are science fiction movies.
-So, obviously my first choice was “Pacific Rim”.
+Later that day, my father insisted I hang around and enjoy the day.
+So I decided to watch a movie in the evening show.
+My favourite movies are science fiction movies.
+So, obviously, my first choice was “Pacific Rim”.
 I also kept my one eye on “Bhaag Milkha Bhaag”.
 First I bought a ticket for “Pacific Rim” and then I thought that why not “Bhaag Milkha Bhaag” as well on that same day and therefore I bought another night show ticket for “Bhaag Milkha Bhaag”.
 Now I don’t want to say much about “Pacific Rim”.
 It was a disappointment for me.
 After spending so much money and so many special effects, the result is another Japanese “Godzilla” type movie in Hollywood style.

 Milkha Singh